 Not only does chlorella contain high levels of chlorophyll, but it’s also rich in a unique nutrient called Chlorella Growth Factor, or CGF.
 CGF is entirely unique to chlorella and cannot be found in any other food.

-Our bodies naturally produce nucleic acids, but as we get older we produce less (which is when fine lines and wrinkles set in).
-This is why receiving nucleic acids from dietary sources, such as chlorella, is so beneficial for our skin.
+Our bodies naturally produce nucleic acids, but as we get older we produce less.
+This is why receiving nucleic acids from dietary sources, such as chlorella, may be beneficial for our skin.

 How to Add Chlorella to Your Diet:

 You can add chlorella to your diet by taking Sun Chlorella supplements or adding Sun Chlorella to your smoothies, drinks or favorite recipes.

 Sun Wakasa Gold Plus® is a concentrated chlorella extract, and of course, the raw food recipes found in Chlorella in the Kitchen also makes it easy (and delicious) to add chlorella to your smoothies, soups, raw noodle dishes and desserts.

 For more information on how to add chlorella to your diet, view all of our chlorella products.